augustinechiajh/gha-cd-tf/README.md

 This GitHub Action runs `terraform init`, `terraform plan`, and `terraform apply` against a specified environment, using backend and variable files matched to that environment.

-Note: Label your backend config file for terraform init to remote backend as "backend.<env>.conf".
+> Label your backend config file for terraform init to remote backend as "backend.<env>.conf".

 ## Features